patkoch/terraform-github/examples/repository/README.md

  * Typical workflow: set the environment variable, run terraform init, then terraform plan and terraform apply to create the repository.
  * Caveat: Keep only one non-aliased provider and one required_providers block in the module root to avoid duplicate-configuration errors.

-# How to create a new GitHub repository using Terraform
+# Deploy a new GitHub repository using Terraform

 ## Prepare the parametrization files